-The roots of Special Children Special People go back to the early 1994s when the founder and executive director Walusimbi Moses then was a school student.
+The roots of Special Children Special People go back to early 1994 when the founder and executive director Walusimbi Moses then was a school student.

 He did not receive any attention from the family since he was named as a curse to the family; we were all warned from associating with him in fear of transmission.

 Justine did not go to school neither was he allowed to associate with any family member or a visitor, It was a punishable crime if he ever came to greet or share any views in case we had a family meeting.

 He faced different challenges from family isolation to society harassment, a worst one of falling in hot fire after getting seizures while cooking – his left side was all burnt since no one was home to rescue him.

 He received treatment but this accident caused him a permanent disability since the left side became nonfunctional.
 Due to his love for school, he used to escort us to the main road before we board a taxi, one Friday morning he disappeared between the road and home.

 We presume maybe he was beaten by a mob mistaking him to be a thief, fell in a pit or hit by a fast car- we have never seen him until today.
 While in school I researched about epilepsy, I understood that epilepsy may have a genetic cause but had no way of challenging my parents since that would cause a denial of school fees.

 I started moving with him around as well as bringing him closer to be a friend and true brother (the family didn’t welcome this).
 However, this action later caused the attention of the whole village referring to every special needs child as Moses’s child, a challenge that almost called for my dismissal from home.

 It was and continues to be my prayer that I bring a difference in the life of a special needs child and his/her family since disability is a common cause of marriage break-ups in Africa.